aistiak/daily-learn/mongo/readme.md

 #### mongo db data types are
-- String
+1. Boolean
-- Number
+2. String
-- Object
+3. Number
-- Array (with indexes)
+4. Object
-- ObjectId
+5. Date
-- Boolean
+6. Array (with indexes)
-- Null
+7. Null
-- Date
+8. ObjectId
-- TimeStamp
+9. TimeStamp
-- Binary data
+10. Binary data

 ### todo : need little detail about data types
 #### some facts

 - maximum mongodb document size is 16MB
 - documents can have nesting up to 100 levels
-- we cam perform regex search in mongo string data type
+- we can perform regex search in mongo string data type

 ### ways to connect to database